Children Urgent Appointments

 If you have been contacted by the school that your child is unwell, please consider the urgency of the situation and make your own assessment as to if, and how soon they need to be seen by a health professional.
 Please consider the usual self-management information available on NHS Choices website or from your local pharmacy such as paracetamol and ibuprofen for fever and pain.

 If you feel that your child needs to be seen by a GP then please book an appointment as usual.
-If there are no appointments available within a suitable time-frame, then please try the following:

 Please do not request an emergency appointment until you have personally assessed your childs needs.
 We have limited capacity for urgent ‘on the day’ requests in addition to the above.
 Any appointment request given outside of the above system will require you to be with your child for the Clinician to be able to triage your need appropriately.